ollionorg/flow-form-builder/README.md

 # Getting started

 Flow form builder is built on [Flow](https://flow.cldcvr.com/), an open source design framework.
-To run lineage, please make sure that you have [Flow core](https://github.com/cldcvr/flow-core) as part of your project.
+To run form builder, please make sure that you have [Flow core](https://github.com/cldcvr/flow-core) as part of your project.

 <!-- During installation if you run into any issues, head over to our [known issues + solutions document](https://github.com/cldcvr/flow-form-builder/blob/main/KNOWN_SOLUTIONS.md) to see if a solution already exists. -->